SlayemS/Marihacks-2023/README.md

 Parktivity - A website for Montrealers

-By Sayem Shah, Hayk Petrosyan, Maxym Galenko and Hussain Amin
+by Sayem Shah, Hayk Petrosyan, Maxym Galenko and Hussain Amin

 Problem: